xapple/crest4/README.md

   --num_threads NUM, -t NUM
                         The number of processors to use for the sequence similarity search.
-By default, parallelism is turned off and this value is 1.
-If you pass the value `True` we will run as many processes as there are CPUs but no more than 32.
+By default, parallelism is turned off, and this value is 1.
+If you pass the value `True,` we will run as many processes as there are CPUs but no more than 32.

   --search_db DATABASE, -d DATABASE
                         The database used for the sequence similarity search.
-                        Either `midori253darn`, `silvamod138pr2`, 'mitofish' or
+                        Either `ssuome`, `silvamod138pr2`, 'mitofish',
-                        `silvamod128`.
-                        By default, `silvamod138pr2`.
+                        or `midori253darn`.
+By default, `ssuome`.
                         Optionally, the user can provide a custom database by specifying the full path to a directory containing all required files under `search_db`.
                         See the README for more information.

   --output_dir DIR, -o DIR
                         The directory into which all the classification